LuciaXausa/Detecting-covariate-drift/readMe.txt

     The last function compute detection accuracy for each combination of dimensionality reduction and statistical test.
     An instance is correctly detected if the results of the tests are above/below given thresholds.

-    thresholds is the notebook where thresholds for detection accuracy are computed.
-They are gotten by performing same techniques of drift detection on batches of the dataset.

     In Utils there are the used functions.

     In DriftSimulation there are function to simulate gaussian and linear drift.